 This subtype accounts for about 5% (5 cases in 100) of RCCs.
 The cells of these cancers are also pale, like the clear cells, but are much larger and have certain other features that can be recognized.

-Collecting duct renal cell carcinoma
+Rare types of renal cell carcinoma

 Unclassified renal cell carcinoma